 - scripts to be included into Resources\scripts\

-- for each image you also have to add a *.txt file into Resources\pictures with the images’s filename.
+- for each image we also have to add a *.txt file into Resources\pictures with the image’s filename.
 The text file is declaring the properties of the related image.
-So assuming you store an image called “wallpaper.png” you also have to add a “wallpaper.txt” with this content:
+So if we store an image called “wallpaper.png” we also have to add a “wallpaper.txt” with this content:

 Has Alpha Channel: yes Number of Animations: 0 Horizontal Animation: no Vertical Resizable: no Horizontal Resizable: no Fixed Top: 0 Fixed Bottom: 0 Fixed Left: 0 Fixed Right: 0

-the txt file should be in UTF-8 or ANSI.
+the txt file should be stored in UTF-8 or ANSI.

-When you open your instrument (nki), Kontakt will first look into the Resources folder.
+When we open our instrument (nki), Kontakt will first look into the Resources folder.
 Only if Kontakt can’t find any files there, it will proceed looking into the nkr file.
-So the Resources folder has always priority which is very useful for developers because you don’t need to update the resources container (the nkr file) again and again after adding only one new file.
+So the Resources folder always has priority over the nkr file which is very useful for developers because we don’t need to update the nkr file again and again.

 Why do we need the nkr file at all?
-The nkr file simply “hides” and locks all your resources.
-There are many reasons for not letting everyone access your resources for example because probably you may not want others to use them for their own projects or you don’t want others to edit your files.
-So before publishing your instrument simply hit the “create” button again, check if all resources have been included into the nkr file and publish your instrument folder without the Resources folder (nki, nkr, nkc file + your samples).
+The nkr file simply “hides” and locks all our resources.
+There are many reasons for not letting everyone access our resources.
+Probably you may not want others to use them for their own projects or you don’t want others to edit your files.

 Unless you want to share all your resources of course.
 In this case simply share your whole instrument folder including your Resources folder.